 - Automating Invoicing: generating invoices from order data automatically with the possibility to connect payment systems as well.

 QTC solutions also increase quoting accuracy: practically no mistakes in offers and deals, which leads to higher margins and higher customer satisfaction.
 When connecting orders and invoicing, as purchase data is transferred from sales to delivery with minimal (if none) human touch, it also decreases workload and mistakes.

 How to plan a successful QTC journey?

 Our recommended approach is to “think big, start small”.
-When building a system that will both be flexible and stand the test of time, one needs to consider all the required use cases and create a roadmap towards the desired state.
+When building a system that will both be flexible and stand the test of time, one needs to consider all the required use cases and create a roadmap toward the desired state.
 However, when it comes to implementation, the most agile way is to start from the minimum viable product.

 No matter how much and how well products and processes around it are specified, practice will always reveal new questions and needs.
-It’s usually more efficient to build a minimum viable product and learn while using the system rather than trying to analyze and define everything thoroughly before the implementation.
+It’s usually more efficient to build a minimum viable product and learn while using the system rather than trying to analyse and define everything thoroughly before the implementation.
 Starting small and learning to do the things with the platform before expanding the use vertically across the product offering and horizontally across the sales and delivery process is one way to approach the change in pieces.

 Business Consultant - CPQ Specialist